Job Description – Firefighter

 Must possess a valid Ohio Driver’s license.

-Must complete 130 hours of EMT training after appointment and maintain certification as EMT-Basic during tenure of employment.
+Must complete EMT training after appointment and maintain certification as EMT-Basic during tenure of employment.

 Ability to meet department competency standards as outlined in NFPA 1001, 1002, 1021, 1521, 1582, and Oberlin Fire Department Standard Operating Procedures.